flowroute/flowroute-sdk-v3-nodejs/README.md

 ```
 #### listInbounRoutes(callback)

-The method accepts `limit`, `offset` and `callback` as parameters which you can learn more about in the [API reference](https://developer.flowroute.com/api/numbers/v2.0/list-inbound-routes/).
+The function accepts `limit`, `offset` and `callback` as parameters which you can learn more about in the [API reference](https://developer.flowroute.com/api/numbers/v2.0/list-inbound-routes/).

 ##### Example Request
 ```node